Toe walking: Cerebral palsy

 Studies have been performed to determine the source of the association between toe walking and cerebral palsy.
 One study suggests that the toe walking—sometimes called an equinus gait—associated with cerebral palsy presents with an abnormally short medial and lateral gastrocnemius and soleus—the primary muscles involved in plantarflexion.
 A separate study found that the gait could be a compensatory movement due to weakened plantarflexion muscles.
 In people who have cerebral palsy and toe walk, there is greater plantarflexion force required for normal heel-to-toe walking than for toe walking.
 When typically developing children are tasked to perform different types of toe walking, their toe walking could not reduce the force to the levels that children who toe walking with cerebral palsy have when they walk.
 This suggests that toe walking associated with cerebral palsy may be due to abnormally weakened plantarflexion that can only manage toe walking.

-GLUT1 Deficiency Syndrome
+GLUT1 deficiency syndrome

-Toe walking is a symptom in those with GLUT1 deficiency Syndrome.
+Toe walking after cerebrospinal fluid glucose levels decrease is the representative symptom of those with GLUT1 deficiency syndrome.